pu-erh/lalalgo/README.md

 > Don't forget, there is no useless question :-)

-- You **MUST** return all exercises before Friday October, 16 at 16:00
+- You **MUST** return all exercises before Tuesday December, 15 at 16:00
 - You **MUST** add `pu-erh` user as a collaborator.
 - YOU **MUST** define all functions signature by yourself :)